The Master and Margarita: Contemporary Russians

 A poet who brings Ivan to Dr Stravinsky's psychiatric clinic.
-He is tormented by Ivan's insults of the integrity of his poetry and acknowledges that his poetry is bad because he doesn't believe in anything he writes.
+He is tormented by Ivan's insults of the integrity of his poetry and acknowledges that his poetry is bad because he does not believe in anything he writes.
 As the night ends, he mourns the loss of the night of fun and feasting he could have had at Griboedov's.